lejouni/setup-coverity-analysis/README.md

 # setup-coverity-analysis
-This will setup the Coverity Analysis tools into PATH.
-It will download the given version from given Coverity Connect instance.
-Will extract the coverity tar -file into given location.
-This location can be added to cache for example.
+This github action will download the Coverity Analysis tools from given Coverity Connect and extract them into given location.
+If cache is used, then tools are not installed again, only once per given Coverity Analsysi tool version.
+Coverity Analaysis tools bin folder is set to runner PATH, so all the Coverity tools are available.
+Will also add some key-value pairs to environmen variables and after setup they are available for next steps in the pipeline.

 ## Available Options
 | Option name | Description | Default value | Required |